psotirov/TelerikAcademyProjects/README.md

 telerik
 =======

-The tasks and solutions that I have solved during Telerik Academy courses
+The tasks and solutions that I have solved during Telerik Academy courses.
+Initially it is EMPTY.